Kairotic/mistakes/mistakes.md

 This emergence of pattern will be familiar to an experienced weaver, but potentially of great surprise to a computer programmer.
-We wanted to explore these warp/weft thread colour patterns of plain weave further, by generating them algorithmically.
+We wanted to explore these warp/weft thread colour patterns of plain weave further, by generating them from an algorithm.
 We chose Lindenmayer systems (L-systems), which are formal grammars originally used to model plant or cellular growth [See e.g. @Flake00].
 L-systems can be related to weaves, in that they consist of rules which may appear to